 Dalit is a term that people belonging to socalled lower castes use to address themselves.
 They prefer this word to 'untouchable'.
-Dalit. means those who have been 'broken'.
-This word according to shows Dalits how social prejudices and discrimination have 'broken' the Dalit people.
-The government refers to this group of people as Scheduled Castes (SC). caste and saw themselves as superior.
-The who groups placed were at the bottom of the ladder were seen as unworthy and called "untouchables".
+Dalit means those who have been 'broken'.
+This word according to how Dalits shows social prejudices and discrimination have 'broken' the Dalit people.
+The government refers to this group of people as Scheduled Castes (SC).